-Explicit conversions to and from address are allowed for integers, integer literals, bytes20 and contract types with the following caveat: The result of a conversion of the form address (x) has the type address payable, if x is of integer or fixed bytes type, a literal or a contract with a receive or payable fallback function.
-If x is a contract without a receive or payable fallback function, then address (x) will be of type address.
+Explicit conversions to and from address are allowed for integers, integer literals, bytes20 and contract types with the following caveat: Conversions of the form address payable (x) are not allowed.
+Instead the result of a conversion of the form address (x) has the type address payable, if x is of integer or fixed bytes type, a literal or a contract with a payable fallback function.
+If x is a contract without payable fallback function, then address (x) will be of type address.
 In external function signatures address is used for both the address and the address payable type.